-Sea Cadet units operate across the United Kingdom, with a total of 14,102 cadets (11,660 in England, 1,198 in Scotland, 720 in Wales and 377 in Northern Ireland).
-There are 303 established units in England, 37 in Scotland, 22 in Wales and 11 in Northern Ireland, with a further two in Bermuda and one each in Jersey, Guernsey and Malta.
-There are also a further 6 new units (1 in Northern Ireland, 5 in England) and 15 partnership units (1 in Scotland and 14 in England).
+Sea Cadet units operate across the United Kingdom, with a total of 14,636 cadets (12,138 in England, 1,274 in Scotland, 782 in Wales and 442 in Northern Ireland).
+Sea Cadet units operate across the United Kingdom, with a total of 14,636 cadets (12,138 in England, 1,274 in Scotland, 782 in Wales and 442 in Northern Ireland).
+There are 302 established units in England, 37 in Scotland, 22 in Wales and 11 in Northern Ireland, with a further two in Bermuda and one each in Jersey, Guernsey and Malta.
+There are also a further 7 new units (1 in Northern Ireland, 6 in England) and 16 partnership units (1 in Scotland and 15 in England).
 The charity maintains six area offices, five based in England and one in Scotland, four national training centres, three in England and one in Scotland, six area boating stations, five in England and one in Scotland, and an offshore fleet of five vessels, based in England.